 - Clear presentation of financials for 2015 – 2017 providing ASC 605 and ASC 606 numbers side-by-side.

-- Thorough qualitative descriptions offered on how ASC 606 impacted the company’s revenue recognition policies.
+- Thorough qualitative descriptions were offered of how ASC 606 impacted the company’s revenue recognition policies.
 The company goes so far as to explain how it allocated the transaction price for certain performance obligations under ASC 606 with working examples.

 - The company presents its revenues disaggregated by segment.

-- Detailed “Accounting Policy” section offers narratives on the company’s types of revenues and how these are handled under ASC 606.
+- The detailed “Accounting Policy” section offers narratives on the company’s types of revenues and how these are handled under ASC 606.

 - the company provides an intuitive write-up of how it defined and handled Contract Liabilities.
 In filings reviewed to date, companies have not been transparent on the “Contract Asset” and “Contract Liability” topics.